KeesBlokland/Bellanca/README.md

 # Bellanca
-These files are basically what Kailee created, just cleaned them up for FreeCAD.
+These files are basically what Kai created, just cleaned them up for FreeCAD.
+I imported the Step files, but for reasons unclear, there appear to be multiple copies of everything.
+So, just removed all the extra stuff, so that I have a normal working set.

 Since I rebuild my router (hardware is a StepFour) to get rid of all the windows stuff, and I would like to start using FreeCad in ernest, this project will do just fine to teach me ;-)

 Source: https://github.com/Kailee71